 Linda Bacon’s book Health at Every Size (Amazon Affiliates link), which I recommend reading thoroughly.
 It provides answers to common questions about the relationship between weight and health conditions like heart disease, diabetes, etc., and it does a nice job of helping you handle any resistance that comes up when learning these ideas.

-Linda Bacon's resources for healthcare providers, which include many study citations that you can use to dig deeper into the literature.
+Linda Bacon's resources for healthcare providers, which include many scientific studies that you can use to dig deeper into the literature.

 Body of Truth (Amazon Affiliates link) by Harriet Brown, a respected science journalist.
 The book systematically unpacks why myths about weight persist in society and healthcare, and what we can do to change that.